Exohayvan/atsuko/commands/README.md

 None

+## ping

+Shows the bot's latency and API ping.

+## info

+Provides detailed information about the bot.

+## invite

+Generates an invite link for the bot.

+## stats

+Shows the bot's current stats, including the number of guilds, users, and more.

+## uptime

+Shows the current uptime of the bot since last restart.

 ## scrabble

 Start or play a game of Scrabble!
 Use '!scrabble start' to start a new game and other commands to interact with the game.